 In the last paragraph I used the term “master”.
 Is it politically incorrect to use that term today?
 Werner is certainly a “master” of his craft and so is Frank.
 Is it wrong to honor them by using a term that once carried such great respect?
 Today the word has been distorted so much that it only has a negative connotation.

 Our words have been parsed and examined in so many ways that they’ve become narrow in scope.
 Our language has become cold and calculated and lacks the true expression of the grand realities we discover each day.
 So guys (and gals) I plan to continue calling myself a cabinetmaker even though I’ve made very few kitchens in my life.
 I also plan to keep referring to my students and seminar attendees as “guys” even though a fair number of them are female.
 If you’re offended by my choice, I apologize in advance for being sensible and conservative with my verbiage.
 You are free to translate my offending remarks into modern day PC if you wish.
 It is certainly not my intention to offend anyone.

-You can check for my business here, I actually used a marketing company which made such a difference in my service, my customers started to know more about my products, and it was so much easier to reach them and for more people to come and be interested in my work.
+You can check for my business here, I actually used a marketing company which made such a difference in my service and I also used a web design company to improve my site, my customers started to know more about my products, and it was so much easier to reach them and for more people to come and be interested in my work.
 A friend explain what the technology of apps is doing right now in the marketing business so i search for mobile app development company rankings to check which ones are available and how it works, and it is definitely a great way to go as promotion and for communication.

 So, to all you hobbyist (translated as amateur) cabinetmakers (woodworkers/furnituremakers) out there, keep practicing and expanding your skills so that one day you too can call yourself a master craftsman (highly proficient craftsperson).